Climate Services for Regional Policy Planning

 - Mr K Kalamegam, Environment Engineer, DST&E, Govt.
 Of Puducherry

-- Ms Camilla Dannevig, Counsellor Corporation, Embassy of Norway to India
+- Ms Camilla Dannevig, Counsellor Cooperation, Embassy of Norway to India

 - Sh B P Yadav, Deputy Director General of Meteorology-Hydrology, India Meteorological Department (IMD)